barcoderdev/unitypackage_godot/README.md

 Original shaders are stored in `.txt` files along-side new placeholder shaders.
 Uniforms from the original shader are copied into the placeholder so materials maintain their shader properties.
+Shader property values are also set as meta data on the materials as backup.

 ## Currently Implemented